gtotradingpartners/docs/PixelfyAutomation.md

 ### FAQS

 #### 1. How is this script running?
-This script is running in a dedicated server through a scheduling
+This script is running in a dedicated server through a scheduler

 #### 2. Is there a frequency in which this happens?
 Yes, Normally the script runs every 15 minutes once.
 But if the links provided in the input sheet is same as the one already available in the website, then the script only checks if the current link is still valid.